-The \textit{earthquake map} is a generalization of twisting along simple closed geodesics with respect to a hyperbolic metric on $S$, see \cites{Ker,Thu}.
+The \emph{earthquake map} is a generalization of twisting along simple closed geodesics with respect to a hyperbolic metric on $S$, see \cites{Ker,Thu}.
+An earthquake along a simple closed curve, seen as a measured lamination, is defined to be a left twist of hyperbolic length 1.
+An earthquake along a measured lamination is defined to be the limit of the earthquake maps along a sequence of weight simple closed curves that converges to the measured lamination.
+The earthquake map is independent of the sequence you choose \cites{Ker,Thu} and can be extended into a flow \cite{Mir}.
 We denote the earthquake flow at time $t$ by $E_t(X,\lambda) \in \mathcal{PT}(S)$, where $E_t(X,\lambda) = (Y,\lambda)$ with $Y$ being the hyperbolic metric obtained by twisting $X$ along $\lambda$ for distance $t$.

-The earthquake flow on $\mathcal{P}^1\mathcal{M}(S_{1,1})$ is ergodic with respect to $\nu(S_{1,1})$.
-This implies that almost every trajectory of the earthquake flow in $\mathcal{M}(S_{1,1})$ is dense.
+The earthquake flow on $\mathcal{P}^1\mathcal{M}(S)$ is ergodic with respect to $\nu(S)$.
+This implies that almost every trajectory of the earthquake flow in $\mathcal{M}(S)$ is dense.
 Alternatively, we consider the systole length function $\ell_{sys}$ that maps $(X,\lambda) \in \mathcal{PT}(S)$ to the length of the shortest closed geodesic with respect to $X$.
 The ergodic property implies that